-On 30 May 2017 the Group entered into a new facility agreement which currently comprises a \$7m bank bill facility, a \$7m invoice finance facility and a \$2m export working capital facility.
+On 30 May 2017 the Group entered into a new facility agreement comprising a \$7m bank bill facility, a \$7m invoice finance facility and a \$2m export working capital facility.
+On 29 January 2018, the Group increased the \$7m bank bill facility to \$10m.
 The drawn invoice finance facility balance is limited to the value of the available collateral being eligible receivables, and fluctuates daily.
-At reporting date, the carrying amount of assets pledged as collateral was \$44.8m (2016: \$34.2m).
+Eligible trade receivables, eligible inventory, plant and equipment and real property constitute available collateral.
+At reporting date, the carrying amount of assets pledged as collateral was \$57.1m (2017: \$44.8m).